 If you are about to have any blood tests, tell your doctor that you are taking this medicine.
 It may interfere with the results of some tests.

-Have regular check-ups with

-your doctor.
-When you are taking the Pill, your doctor will tell you to return for regular check-ups, including getting a Cervical Screening Test.
-Your doctor will advise how often you need a Cervical Screening Test.
-A Cervical Screening Test can detect abnormal cells lining the cervix.
+Have regular check-ups with your doctor.
+When you are taking the Pill, your doctor will tell you to return for regular check-ups, including getting a Pap smear test.
+Your doctor will advise how often you need a Pap smear test.
+A Pap smear test can detect abnormal cells lining the cervix.
 Sometimes abnormal cells can progress to cancer.

-If you are about to start on any new medicine, remind your doctor and pharmacist that you are taking Microgynon 30.
+If you are about to start on any new medicine, remind your doctor and pharmacist that you are taking Microgynon 30 ED.

-Stop taking Microgynon 30 and see your doctor immediately if you notice the following signs:
+Stop taking Microgynon 30 ED and see your doctor immediately if you notice possible signs of thrombosis.
+These include: